MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 - We create a service in ECS.Makes sure a certain no of tasks are running at all times.
 - Responsible for creating tasks from task definition.
 - We mention how many task we want for particular task def.
-- In case of fail it will restart etc.Can think of ot as manager of tasks.
+- In case of fail it will restart etc.Can think of as manager of tasks.
 - We can create a frontend , backend, db service eg and mention each service how many task you want.
 - Load Balancer : We can deploy usual Load Balancer, attach to ECS, it will make sure to load balance according to current tasks and future task as well.We attach it to our service.
 (Optional but should create it for good usage)